The basic ideas of quantum mechanics: The basic idea in state reduction (``measurement'')

 Superposition adds together definite (eigen) states to give an indefinite state.
 State reduction results from an interaction that makes distinctions between the indefinite states of a superposition.
 Thus state reduction ``undoes'' what superposition ``does.''
 The state reduction takes place wherever such an interaction occurs which is almost certainly at the quantum level.
 Then it must be detected and amplified to the human level to form a `measurement' in the anthropomorphic sense.

 In the iceberg/partition-lattice representations using support sets, state reduction is indicated by upward arrows taking an indefinite state to a more definite state by making distinctions.
 Support sets get smaller or remain the same.
 When superposition is misinterpreted as being like classical wave superposition (definite + definite = definite), then it is indeed unclear what state reduction is.
 But when superposition is interpreted as making an indefinite state out of definite states (definite + definite = indefinite), then it is easy to see what state reduction does; it makes distinctions by partly or wholly distinguishing the states in the superposition state.

-And distinguishing or not distinguishing between the superposed alternative states is precisely the content of the Feynman rules.
+This closes an explanatory circle.
+Isn't physics supposed to be about masses, forces, and fields?
+How could the logical notion of distinctions, distinguishings, and differences be a key concept in physics?
+By interpreting superposition non-classically in terms of indefiniteness, state reduction is understood as the opposite or inverse process of making distinctions.
+And distinguishing or not distinguishing between the superposed alternative states is \textit{precisely} the content of the Feynman rules.

 \begin{quotation} If you could, in principle, distinguish the alternative final states (even though you do not bother to do so), the total, final probability is obtained by calculating the probability for each state (not the amplitude) and then adding them together.
 If you cannot distinguish the final states even in principle, then the probability amplitudes must be summed before taking the absolute square to find the actual probability. \cite[Sec.
 3.16] {feynman:v3mill-ed} \end{quotation}